sktime/sktime/docs/source/installation.rst

 Alternatively, a latest version install can be obtained from a local clone of the repository.

-For steps on how to obtain a local clone of the repository, please follow the steps described here :ref:`developer_guide_git_workflow <Creating a fork and cloning the repository - initial one time setup>`__
+For steps on how to obtain a local clone of the repository, please follow the steps described here:
+:ref:`developer_guide_git_workflow <Creating a fork and cloning the repository - initial one time setup>`

 .. code-block:: bash